Mrs. Parkington: Plot

-At Christmastime in 1938, Susie Parkington, an elderly society matron and widow of the wealthy businessman and financier Major Augustus Parkington, is visited by her many relatives, with the exception of her beloved great-granddaughter Jane.
+Susie Parkington, an elderly matron and widow of wealthy businessman and financier Major Augustus Parkington, is visited in 1938 by her many relatives, except her beloved great-granddaughter Jane.
 Except for Jane, Susie's heirs are boorish, dissolute, and unhappy despite their wealth.
 When Jane does appear, she informs her great-grandmother that she plans to secretly elope with Ned Talbot, her father's employee, who wishes to take her away from her family and their way of life.

-Susie has a flashback to her own life.
-As a teenager, Susie helps her mother run a boarding house for silver miners in Leaping Rock, Nevada.
-She meets Major Augustus Parkington, the owner of the mine, when he stays at the boardinghouse on a visit; the miners complain to him about dangerous working conditions, but he refuses to fix them as it would slow down the yield of the mine, instead paying the miners higher salaries to take the risk and telling them to quit if they are so afraid.
+Susie has a flashback to when she was a teenager helping her mother run a boarding house for silver miners in Leaping Rock, Nevada.
+She meets Major Parkington, the owner of the mine, when he stays at the boardinghouse on a visit.
 Shortly afterwards, a serious mine accident occurs which kills Susie's mother along with a number of miners.
-Rather than leave Susie to an uncertain fate, Augustus marries her and takes her away to New York City.
-Susie is introduced to Baroness Aspasia Conti, a French aristocrat and close friend and former mistress of Augustus, who helps Susie pick out clothes and learn the social graces needed for a woman of her station.
+Rather than abandon Susie, Augustus marries her and takes her away to New York City.
+Susie is introduced to Baroness Aspasia Conti, a French aristocrat and close friend and former mistress of Augustus, who helps Susie pick out clothes and learn social graces.

-Back in the present, Susie arranges a meeting with Ned, where he reveals that Jane's father Amory (Susie's grandson-in-law) is being investigated for fraud, and Ned planned to take Jane away in order to avoid telling her or having to testify against Amory.
-Susie disapproves of Ned's handling of the situation, prompting Jane to send Ned away.
-Amory confesses to Susie and Jane that he did commit fraud, and begs Susie for a loan of $31 million to cover his actions in hopes of avoiding prison.
-Susie is inclined to give him the loan, but says he must ask the rest of the family, as Amory would be spending their inheritance.
+Back in the present, Susie meets with Ned, who reveals that Jane's father Amory is being investigated for fraud, and Ned planned to take Jane away in order to avoid telling her or having to testify against Amory.
+Susie disapproves, prompting Jane to send Ned away.
+Amory confesses to Susie and Jane that he did commit fraud and begs Susie for a $31 million loan to cover his actions and avoid prison.
+Susie is inclined to give him the loan but says he must ask the rest of the family, as Amory would be spending their inheritance.

-Susie once again reminisces about her past.
-She remembers how, on their third anniversary, Augustus presented her with a grand house, furnished with Aspasia's help.
-Susie announces that she is pregnant, and an elated Augustus holds a ball to celebrate, inviting the wealthiest and most socially prominent citizens of New York, but his happiness turns to fury when most of them refuse to attend due to his blunt, outspoken behavior.
-His rage upsets Susie, and when she runs away from the dinner party, she runs upstairs, faints, falls down the stairs, and has a miscarriage.
+Susie reminisces about her third anniversary when Augustus presented her with a grand house, furnished with Aspasia's help.
+Susie announces that she is pregnant, and an elated Augustus holds a ball to celebrate.
+He invites rich and prominent citizens of New York but is enraged when most refuse to attend due to his behavior.
+This upsets Susie, who suffers a miscarriage after fainting and falling down the stairs.